Lfritze/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is an encrypted code assigned to a user in order to log in to a protected site.
+The token provides authentication or proof for the client by exchanging credentials (username, password...etc) for the token.
+The token handles authentication that paves the way for protected routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use tokens for authentication and to implement protected routes and Redirect.
+These routes only permit users with the correct or matching token to enter those protected areas,pages, and components.
+You can also assign roles to specific users with tokens per their relationship with the application.
+For example, you can assign ‘user’ roles, ,view-only’ roles and ‘admin’ roles.
+All of this is based on which token they have access with according to their credentials.

 - [ ] Describe how web servers work.

+The physical server is basically a computer connected to the internet that stores code for websites or software programs (i.e. data).
+A web server houses the data a user wants to access.
+The URL sends a request to the server for the correct information.
+Depending on the type of page/info being requested a token might be needed.
+If everything is in order, the server provides the website, and the user receives the rendered page.
+This all happens at the speed of light (186,000 miles per second).

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD = create, read, update, and delete.
+POST = ‘C’ in CRUD.
+This stands for CREATE.
+This adds info that a user creates to the server.
+GET = ‘R’ in CRUD.
+This stands for READ.
+This fetches information from the server to render on the screen.
+PUT = ‘U’ in CRUD.
+This stands for UPDATE.
+This replaces the current data on the server with a new request payload (usually from inputs in a form).
+DELETE = ‘D’ in CRUD.
+This stands for DELETE.
+This deletes the information from the server.

 ## Project Set Up